sdclibbery/tradr/README.md

 x Buy then sell etc bot keeps retrying forever if theres insufficient funds x Buy then sell bot failed because the order filled between checking the status and cancelling, so the cancel failed with: x Display and sort by fill date on filled order page
+* Migrate API usage away from api.gdax.com to api.pro.coinbase.com.
+* Candle analysis page
+ * Draw a convex hull of the highs and lows
 * Candle time labels wrong
  On 12 day view, on 27th may, today was shown as 3/5, and the 24th was shown as 0/5 etc The 23rd was correct.
 The same problem was on all the other views too.